vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/11_ARCHITECTURE_ICONOGRAPHY.md

 Plate 17: Lord Srinivasa's kalyana scene.

 This is an interesting sculpture showing the marriage of Lord Srinivasa to Goddess Padmavati.
 In the top of the sculpture are shown kinnaras, yakshas and gandharvas floating in the atmosphere.
-The scene actually depicts the kanyadana where the bride is offered with ablutions to the bride- groom.
+The scene actually depicts the kanyadana where the bride is offered with ablutions to the bridegroom.

 Plate 18: Mohini.